 - Glue glittered ball to top of cloche.

 - Glue clear thread to snowflake sequins; glue other end to inside of cloche.

 - Brush textured paint onto snowman’s head, the tree branches, and on the base around the snowman.

 - Place the cloche in place and display.

-Here are seven more sweet snowmen, and instructions for each one are on StyrofoamCrafts.com.
-The photos link to the tutorials, so just click on the photo for the instructions.
+Here are six more sweet snowmen, and the photos link to the tutorials.
+Just click on the photo and you’ll go right to the the instructions.

 Which of our snowmen is your favorite?
 I’d love to hear what you think about today’s snowman round up.